The Accountancy Licensing Library

 Individual Practice Privilege

-• An individual whose principal place of business is not in this state shall be presumed to have qualifications substantially equivalent to this state's requirements and shall have all the privileges of licensees of this state without the need to obtain a license if the person:
+• An individual whose principal place of business is not in Minnesota shall be presumed to have qualifications substantially equivalent to Minnesota requirements and shall have all the privileges of Minnesota licensees without the need to obtain a license if the person:

-• holds a valid certificate, license, or permit to practice as a certified public accountant that was issued in another state and is in good standing to practice as a certified public accountant in that state;
+• holds a valid certificate, license, or permit to practice as a CPA that was issued in another state and is in good standing to practice as a CPA in that state;

-• has a bachelor's degree or higher from an accredited post-secondary school with an accounting concentration or equivalent as determined by the board by rule; and
+• has a bachelor's degree or higher from an accredited post-secondary school with an accounting concentration or equivalent as determined by the Minnesota Board of Accountancy by rule; and

 • has passed the Uniform CPA Examination.